Undergraduate

 Career Pathways

-A major in Linguistics provides a foundation for any career that involves language or languages, human social organisation and culture, or the human mind.
-In addition to research careers, graduates go on to hold careers in language teaching, speech therapy, journalism and broadcasting, translation and interpreting, Indigenous education and support work and information technology, among others.
+Studying Linguistics will provide you with a strong foundation for careers that involve language, human social organisation and culture, or understanding the human mind.
+This can open doors to diverse fields like language teaching, speech therapy, journalism, broadcasting, translation, interpreting, Indigenous education, and support work.
 With the spread of language technology and the development of Artificial Intelligence, linguistic expertise is increasingly relevant – AI will not replace human understanding of linguistic structures.

-A major in Linguistics provides a foundation for any career that involves language or languages, human social organisation and culture, or the human mind.
-In addition to research careers, graduates go on to hold careers in language teaching, speech therapy, journalism and broadcasting, translation and interpreting, Indigenous education and support work and information technology, among others.
+Studying Linguistics will provide you with a strong foundation for careers that involve language, human social organisation and culture, or understanding the human mind.
+This can open doors to diverse fields like language teaching, speech therapy, journalism, broadcasting, translation, interpreting, Indigenous education, and support work.
 With the spread of language technology and the development of Artificial Intelligence, linguistic expertise is increasingly relevant – AI will not replace human understanding of linguistic structures.

 Further Study